Hanro50/MSMC/README.md

 ```

 ### callback
-Used in the callback that is fired upon a successfull login
+Used in the callback that is fired upon a successful login

 access_token": string => Your classic Mojang auth token.
 You can do anything with this that you could do with the normal MC login token <br>
 profile: { "id": string, "name": string, "skins": [], "capes": [] } => Player profile.
-Similar to the one you'd normaly get with the mojang login
+Similar to the one you'd normally get with the Mojang login

 ```ts
 interface callback {